 People who are serious about their high-intensity athletic training often investigate the benefits and drawbacks of various diets as they tweak and tune their exercise plans.
 Optimizing hydration, sleep, and diet is essential for any endurance athlete.
 So can athletes benefit from ketosis?
 Are ketones better than carbs when it comes to powering the body?
 Should endurance athletes go keto?
 Here are all your questions answered.

 Fueling Endurance Exercise

 Keto fans claim that the ensuing ketogenic state ultimately reduces blood sugar spikes and crashes, trims down unwanted fat, enhances cognitive function, and provides them with more consistent energy over the course of the day.
-While everyone’s mileage may vary, the benefits provided by ketones are backed by science and impossible to ignore.
+While everyone’s mileage may vary, the benefits provided by ketones for endurance athletes are backed by science and impossible to ignore.